 Bringing your own bike

 It's quite normal to feel very attached to your bike and feel you want to take it on holiday to enjoy the adventure with you.
-You know you will be familiar with your bike and if you are traveling for a week or more will probably work out cheaper, especially if you regularly travel with your bike, but you will need to factor in the cost of your bike box.
+You know you will be familiar with your bike and if you are traveling for a few weeks or more will probably work out cheaper, especially if you regularly travel with your bike, but you will need to factor in the cost of your bike box.

 Airlines usually charge about €40 - 60 each way to transport your bike and you will need to transport it in a bike bag or bike box to protect it.
 We recommend Scicon Bike Boxes and Bike Bags.
 You will also need to pack up your bike carefully, the scion bike bag is very simple and with the bike box, your bike will be a little more secure.
 Don't be temped to put all your luggage in the bike box, keep it as light as possible, so the airlines will take better care of it.

 There are certain risks involved in traveling with your own bike, such as damage to your bike during the flight and possible delays in transit which is more common with connecting flights.
 So make sure that your travel insurance or bike insurance will cover you for anything that could happen to your bike whist away.
 If anything does happen such as delays or damage the airline is legally required to compensate you.
 It's not always a simple process but it's worth pursuing.

 Hiring a bike can be a great opportunity to try something new and take away the hassle of packing your own bike up and transporting it to the airport.
 Most popular cycling destinations will have tons of places to hire a bike.
 We recommend that bring your own pedals and saddle as you don't want to be suffering with an uncomfortable saddle for your holiday and of course your own cycle shoes and helmet.

 If you have had a bike fit or are aware of the dimensions of your bike, share it with the hire company and they should be able to advise you on the correct size and adjust the bike the best they can, ready for you to ride.